People often ask why this book is called “The Churning”.

 There are three reasons.

-And the third kind of churning is the same kind of churning that turns cream into butter.
-Because change is nothing new and with the right tools and perspective we can learn to ‘churn’ ourselves to become whoever and whatever we want to become.
+And the third kind of churning is the churning that turns cream into butter.
+Because ultimately change is nothing new.
+And so, with the right tools and the right perspective, we can learn to ‘churn’ ourselves to become whoever and whatever we want to become.
 We can learn to let go of what doesn’t matter and create instead what does.

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.